openvinotoolkit/model_server/extras/ams_wrapper/README.md

 # OpenVINO™ Model Server - AI Extension

 OpenVINO™ Model Server - AI Extension is used on IoT Edge devices together with [Live Video Analytics (LVA)](http://aka.ms/lva).
-It enables easy delegation of inference requests to OpenVINO in media analytics pipelines.
+It enables easy delegation of inference requests to OpenVINO™ in media analytics pipelines.

 A pre-built image of this server is available via the Azure Marketplace [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/intel_corporation.ovms?tab=Overview).